 Ignoring Answer Writing Practice

 UPSC Mains requires descriptive answers, and many aspirants make the mistake of not practicing answer writing.
 Writing clear, concise, and relevant answers within the time limit is a skill that needs regular practice.
-Start answer writing practice early, and regularly seek feedback to improve your mistakes in UPSC preparation.
+One of the key mistakes to avoid in UPSC preparation is delaying answer writing practice.
+Start early, and regularly seek feedback to identify and improve mistakes effectively.

 Neglecting Current Affairs